-- understand the basics of customer analytics and relevant concepts such as customer lifetime value and customer heterogeneity·
+- Describe the basics of customer analytics and relevant concepts such as customer lifetime value and customer heterogeneity.

-- understand important customer behaviors and know how to collect data to analyze them·
+- Explain important customer behaviors and know how to collect data to analyze them.

-- understand when a given type of customer model should be used and why is that
+- Recall when a given type of customer model should be used and why.

-The course format: Lectures and lab sessions/tutorials where students work on group-based exercises/assignments.
+The course format: Regular lectures and lab sessions/tutorials where students work on group-based exercises/assignments.

-In case on-campus teaching is not possible , all lectures will be conducted online (with no in-classroom teaching and with no on-campus activities).
-All necessary information will be provided on Canvas and it is assumed that students are aware of all course-related information posted in Canvas.
-Lab sessions/tutorials will also be conducted digitally.
+All necessary information will be provided on Canvas and it is assumed that students are aware of all course-related information posted on Canvas.

-Course approval only valid in the semester the student attends the lectures.
+Compulsory activities (work requirements) are only valid in the semester that the student attends the lectures.